 Many larger companies are now offering same-sex couples family-building benefits through an additional third party policy (also sometimes referred to as an insurance rider).
 We love that companies like Progyny and WINFertility have made this possible.

 Use the time after you’ve met your deductible to make the most of your coverage and get baseline fertility testing done so you can build your plan with your fertility specialist.
 Tests like semen analyses, hormone level checks, and even recessive carrier genetic screening may be covered by insurance, even if the rest of your treatment is not.

 Open enrollment is the time each year when you can switch or upgrade your healthcare insurance plan for the next year.
 While the general open enrollment period runs from November 1st to December 15th each year, it can be different for each employer and insurance provider, so be sure to reach out to your human resources department for those deadlines.

-While this may seem like an overwhelming option, according to a recent webinar that I conducted with NASDAQ & Progyny, over 80% of millennials now report that they would switch jobs for better benefits – so you’re not alone if you're considering it!
+While this may seem like an overwhelming option, according to a webinar that I hosted with NASDAQ & Progyny, over 80% of millennials now report that they would switch jobs for better benefits – so you’re not alone if you're considering it!
 More and more employers are recognizing the value of offering inclusive benefits, so explore the possibilities.

 There are many family-building grants available for members of the LGBTQ+ community, as well as organizations like Men Having Babies or Fertility Within Reach, dedicated to providing the advice and support you need.

 With increased coverage and continued advocacy, financial support for our families will grow, and LGBTQ+ family-building will no longer have to be a dream realized “at all costs”.